-Square waves are typically produced by lower end equipment and, despite cost benefits, may put strain on the connected equipment that can lead to operation problems.
+Square waves are typically produced by lower-end equipment and, despite cost benefits, may put a strain on the connected equipment that can lead to operation problems.

 The next step up is a compromise between power quality and cost with a simulated sine wave.
 While this wave is still less than ideal, the shape of the wave more closely resembles a pure sine wave and therefore, offers a better quality current.
 With the exception of the EnterprisePlus LCD, all of Minuteman’s line interactive UPSs employ this simulated sine wave to deliver utility power to equipment.

-Therefore, with the exception of the EnterprisePlus LCD, Minuteman’s line interactive units offer a simulated sine wave while the online UPSs have true sine wave output across all units.
+Therefore, with the exception of the EXR series, Minuteman’s line interactive units offer a simulated sine wave while the online UPSs have true sine wave output across all units.

-Learn more about sine wave differences and benefits here: https://minutemanups.com/support/pwr_un10.php
+Learn more about sine wave differences and benefits here: Sine Wave vs. Simulated Sine Wave

 How to Decide

-While an online UPS is the top of the line protection available, it can be costly.
+While an online UPS is top-of-the-line protection, it can be costly.
 These units are best suited for sensitive mission-critical equipment that handles very sizable amounts of power.
 Many people are looking for great protection that won’t hurt the budget too much, which is where the line interactive units come into play.
 Line interactive UPSs are a great balance between protection and quality.
-Minuteman’s line interactive UPSs range from 500VA to 3000VA to ensure the right fit for every system.
+Minuteman’s line interactive UPSs range from 550VA to 3000VA to ensure the right fit for every system.

-Minuteman’s on-line Endeavor Series offers units with true sine wave output and AC-DC-AC conversion ranging from 1-10kVA, making it ideal for sensitive, high-powered equipment.
+Minuteman’s online Endeavor LCD Series offers units with true sine wave output and AC-DC-AC conversion ranging from 1kVA to 10kVA, making it ideal for sensitive, high-powered equipment.
 Minuteman’s line interactive UPSs have simulated sine waves with voltage regulation, making them a great compromise between cost and quality.

-With its simulated true sine wave output, voltage regulation and versatility the EnterprisePlus LCD is a perfect bridge between the online and line interactive units.
+With its simulated true sine wave output, voltage regulation, and versatility, the EXR Series is a perfect bridge between the online and line interactive units.
 This UPS has factors typically associated with both the online and line interactive while also having independent battery bypass.
 Independent battery bypass ensures that after normal power is restored, the unit will move from battery power or voltage regulation back to utility power automatically.